Jadexzc/RedCortex/README.md

 - Install dependencies
   - Python 3.8+
-  - pip install -r requirements.txt (if provided)
+  - pip install -r requirements.txt

 - Run a scan against a single URL with all modules enabled: